govekk/image-processing/episodes/06-blurring.md

     image, sigma=(sigma, sigma), truncate=3.5, channel_axis=-1)
 ```

+Full information on the parameters of this function are available in [the scikit-image documentation on filters](https://scikit-image.org/docs/stable/api/skimage.filters.html#skimage.filters.gaussian).

 The first two arguments to `ski.filters.gaussian()` are the image to blur,
 `image`, and a tuple defining the sigma to use in ry- and cx-direction,
 `(sigma, sigma)`.